horiaomar25/SchoolStaffRecruitmentPlatform-Frontend/schoolstaffrecruitment/test-cases.md

 - **Steps:**
   1. Navigate to '[https:](http://localhost:3000/dashboard)'
-  2. Click logout button
+  2. Click logout button.
+  3. Modal will appear to confirm logout.
-  3. Click yes on logout modal
+  3. Click yes on logout modal.
 EXPECTED: User redirected to the login page.